-The book of Esther is so rich in depth and meaning when you read it from a prophetic perspective.
-There are many keys to draw strength from and to gain strategy on how to sustain yourself in challenging times.
+The book of Esther is rich in depth and meaning when you read it from a prophetic perspective.
+There are many keys to draw strength and wisdom from and to learn strategies on how to sustain yourself and overcome challenging times.
+I believe one of these powerful keys in the story of Esther is, the key of consecration and how that can shift us from victim to victor.

 “Now when the turn came for each young woman to go in to King Ahasuerus, after being twelve months under the regulations for the women, since this was the regular period of their beautifying, six months with oil of myrrh and six months with spices and ointments for women-“ – Esther 2:12